RubixDev/Inventorio/README.md

 Global settings can be accessed by a keybind (only in a single player world) or directly at `%root_folder%/config/inventorio_shared.json`.

-Joining a server (either dedicated or hosted from another client) with mismatching global settings will prompt a request to sync your settings and restart the game (recommended).
+Joining a server (either dedicated or hosted from another client) with mismatching global settings will prompt a request to sync your settings and restart the game, but sharing the config beforehand is recommended.

-* `DeepPocketsEnchantment (default: true)` - Can an Enchanted Book with Deep Pockets be obtained in Survival.
-Note: other mods may introduce non-vanilla ways of obtaining enchantments which Inventorio can't control.
-* `ExpandedEnderChest (default: true)` - when set to `false`, disables mixins responsible for increasing Ender Chest capacity.
+* `ExpandedEnderChest (default: true)` - when set to false, disables mixins responsible for increasing Ender Chest capacity.<br/>
-* `InfinityBowNeedsNoArrow (default: true)` - when set to `false`, disables mixins responsible for Infinity Bow requiring no arrows.
+* `InfinityBowNeedsNoArrow (default: true)` - when set to false, disables mixins responsible for Infinity Bow requiring no arrows.<br/>
-* `TotemFromUtilityBelt (default: true)` - when set to `false`, disables mixins responsible for Totem of Undying going off from any Utility Belt slot.
+* `TotemFromUtilityBelt (default: true)` - when set to false, disables mixins responsible for Totem of Undying going off from any Utility Belt slot.<br/>
-* `AllowSwappedHands (default: true)` - when set to `false`, removes the option to [Swap Hands](#swapped-hands).
+* `AllowSwappedHands (default: true)` - when set to false, removes the option to [Swap Hands](#swapped-hands).<br/>

-* `IgnoreModdedHandlers (default: true)` - Some mods may replace the Player Inventory Screen or have a custom inventory screen based on it.
-Modifying a said screen is likely to cause compatibility issues with Inventorio.
+* `ToolBeltMode (default: ENABLED)` -  Allows to disable the Toolbelt a)completely b)allow only the Toolbelt slots added by other mods<br/>
+* `UtilityBeltShortDefaultSize (default: true)` - By default, the Deep Pockets Enchantment increases the Utility Belt capacity from 4 to 8.
+When set to false, the full capacity is given unconditionally.<br/>
+* `DeepPocketsInTreasures (default: true)` - Can a Deep Pockets Book be obtained in treasure chests<br/>
+* `DeepPocketsInTrades (default: true)` - Can a Deep Pockets Book be obtained in a villager trade<br/>
+* `DeepPocketsInRandomSelection (default: true)` - Can a Deep Pockets Book be obtained in random selection (Enchanting Table and mob loot)

 ## Feedback, Use in Modpacks and Mod Compatibility
 Feel free to use this mod in a modpack.